narramadan/gotchas/Vagrant_Ubuntu-18-04_Development_Environment_Setup.md

-# Provision Ubuntu Desktop 18.04 with Java Development Environment setup done using Vagrant
+# Provision Ubuntu Desktop 18.04 with Java Development Environment done using Vagrant

 `Vagrant` is an open-source software for building and maintaining portable virtual software development environments.
 Vagrant is an application which enables us in building consistent development environments with ease using Vagrantfile.